 Facebook’s Messenger, a separate app for direct messaging, has over 1.3 billion active users every month.
 Statista reports that as of January 2019, 89% of people between 25 – 34 years old regularly use Messenger, making it the app’s largest demographic.
 In the second half of 2017, Facebook made Messenger available for ad placement worldwide after testing it in a few countries.
 This new placement opportunity gives your ads that much more reach.

 With this, brands can now share their availability to users and directly communicate with them.
 Using this type of ad placement provides a personalized customer experience thus resulting in high conversion and response rates.

 These are the types of Facebook Messenger ads that you can choose from:

 - Sponsored messenger ad

 2. Optimizing Your Audience

-So, let’s say you’ve been running your ad for a couple weeks now and the ROI is just not there.
+So, let’s say you’ve been running your ad for a couple of weeks now and the ROI is just not there.
 You have great creatives, great copy, and a hefty budget, but people are just not interested in your ad.
 What’s the one thing in that statement that wasn’t quite right?
 You guessed it, the people.
 If you aren’t targeting the right people that are interested in your product or service, then even the best advertisement won’t perform or capture their attention.
 Facebook offers tons of options for selecting and optimizing your target market, so there’s no excuse for not optimizing your audience.
 Let’s dive into the best ways to do that.

 After your ads complete the learning phase and have had time to generate results two to three weeks into the campaign, it’s time for retargeting.
 Only 2% of most website visitors complete a purchase or registration on their first visit.
 So how do you get the other 98% of people to make a purchase?
 Here’s the secret.